-Paying Your Rent or Buying Property
+Paying Your Rent and Buying Property

-When it comes to rent and property prices, expenses of course vary very much depending on location, condition, size, appliances included and so on.
-In 2013, rents in the capital Oslo and its suburban municipal Bærum were the most expensive in the country with mean monthly rental expenses of around 193 NOK per square meter.
-However, note that this is only an average!
-Particularly in the city center, a small two bedroom apartment can already set you back a monthly 12,000 NOK or more.
-Other areas where you have to be prepared for the high cost of living in Norway in regard to rent are Trondheim (avg.
-168/m² NOK), Bergen (avg.
-154/m² NOK), and Stavanger (avg.
-160/m² NOK).
+When it comes to rent and property prices, expenses vary depending on location, condition, size, utilities included, and so on.
+In 2016, rents in the capital Oslo and its suburban municipality Bærum were the most expensive in the country with mean monthly rental expenses of around 7,740 NOK for a one-bedroom apartment.

-In addition to rental expenses, you will also have to factor in a deposit (around 2-3 months’ rent) in your cost of living in Norway, as well as of course expenditures for utilities and additional services such as a telephone and internet connection, to which we will come back later.
-On average, Norwegian households spend more than 31% of their total annual expenditures on housing and utilities, regardless of the city in which they are living.
+In addition to rental expenses, you will also have to factor in a deposit (maximum six months’ rent) into your costs, as well as expenditures for utilities and additional services such as a telephone and internet connection, to which we will come back later.
+According to a 2012 housing consumption study, Norwegian households usually spend 31% of their total annual expenditures on housing and utilities, regardless of the city in which they are living.
 It is likely that current expenditure varies from this figure due to changing economic circumstances.

-Plus, buyers also have to cover some of the expenses connected to the purchase, such as a 2.5% stamp duty as well as any property tax imposed by the local municipality.
+Plus, buyers also have to cover some of the expenses connected to the purchase, such as a 2.5% stamp duty, as well as any property tax imposed by the local municipality.
 Real estate agent fees (usually 1–2.5% plus VAT), on the other hand, are typically taken care of by the seller.

 With electricity usually used for heating, you might also have to prepare yourself for a potentially hefty electricity bill at the end of the winter.
-In the first quarter of 2015, prices for one KWH were around 0.864 NOK, including taxes and expenses for grid usage.
-As such, utility costs for an 85m² apartment can easily add up to around 1,200–2,000 NOK a month.
+In the first quarter of 2017, prices for one kWh were around 0.95 NOK, including taxes and expenses for grid usage.
+As such, basic utility costs for an 85m² apartment can easily add up to around 1,200–2,000 NOK a month.

 Calling Your Friends and Watching TV

-Well-known providers of services such as broadband internet connections, cell phone contracts, telephone landlines as well as even television are for example Telenor and NextGenTel.
-Prices of course vary depending on provider, availability, and the services provided, so make sure to shop around and get the deal that suits your needs best.
+Well-known providers of services such as broadband internet connections, cell phone contracts, telephone landlines, as well as even television, are for example Telenor, Telia, and NextGenTel.
+Prices, of course, vary depending on provider, availability, and the services provided, so make sure to shop around and get the deal that suits your needs best.